 Prior to the opening of the railway, a station platform was deemed necessary at Bond Lane, Mountsorrel in order that the track did not terminate ‘in the middle of nowhere’.
 This has now been completed.
-A turning area for tractor-trailer rides from the nearby Stonehurst Farm and Motor Museum was included in the plan, in order to coordinate with another significant local tourist attraction.

 Limited car parking, mainly for disabled visitors, is also being provided and, despite the inherent access difficulties from the proposed platform being located in a cutting, it is wheelchair accessible.